ovh/docs/pages/cloud/storage/object_storage/s3_bucket_acl/guide.en-au.md

 #### Set ACL on an object

-Similar to bucket level, you can set the ACL on an object at creation or afterwards.
+Similar to bucket level, you can set the ACL on an object at its creation or afterwards.

 Example: